Top 7 Things Military Families Love About Fort Hood, Texas

 - Phantom Warrior Lanes Bowling Center

-Here’s even more to try: 12 Family-Friendly Outings Near Killeen, Texas.
+Here’s more to try: 12 Family-Friendly Outings Near Killeen, Texas.

 7) Things to Do Near Fort Hood

-After unpacking and settling in, you’ll want to get to know the area better.
+After unpacking and settling in, you’ll want to know the area better.
 Start by taking advantage of the season and enjoy what activity is available, like hiking or golfing in the spring and winter and water sports in the summer.
-Although plentiful, you’re not restricted to outdoor activities, so take a look at these fun-for-everyone options.
+Although plentiful, you’re not restricted to outdoor activities, so look at these fun-for-everyone options.

 - Central Texas Theatre